grafana/faro-web-sdk/packages/core/README.md

 ## Faro instance

-Faro instance is an object which can be accessed by either importing it from the package or by referencing it from the global object (`window` in browsers and `global` in Node.js).
+The Faro instance is an object which can be accessed by either importing it from the package or by referencing it from the global object (`window` in browsers and `global` in Node.js).

 ```ts